weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Specify a vectorizer

 You can set an optional `vectorizer` for each collection.
-If you specify a vectorizer, the specification overrides any default values present in the configuration such as [environment variables](../config-refs/env-vars.md).
+If you specify a vectorizer for a collection, the specification overrides any default values that are present in the general configuration such as [environment variables](../config-refs/env-vars.md).

 The following code sets the `text2vec-openai` module as the vectorizer for the `Article` collection.